The summer I turned ten, I spent an inordinate amount of time obsessing over my appearance.

 Some things never change

-If we can come to accept such things.
-Embrace them.
-Perhaps even feel a measure of gratitude for them (or, at least, for what God is teaching us through them), we will experience a deeper joy for living than we’ve ever known before.
+If we can come to accept such unchangeables.
+To embrace them.
+To even, perhaps, feel a measure of gratitude for them (or, at least, for what God is teaching us through them), we will experience a deeper joy for living than we’ve ever known before.

 You don’t get to pick your mom and dad.
 Nor do you get to decide whether your parents divorce or stay married.